 Is it good for weight loss?

-A study in male veterans compared the effects of a 5:2 diet (eating normally 5 days, fasting 2 days) versus a traditional diet on weight loss and laboratory values.
+A 2018 study in male veterans compared the effects of a 5:2 diet to a traditional eating plan, taking into account weight loss and laboratory values.
+A 5:2 diet means eating a regular diet for 5 days and fasting for 2 days.

 Both diets resulted in a similar amount of significant weight loss.

-A review of studies comparing intermittent fasting with traditional diets found similar results.
-Researchers reported that both types of diets led to similar amounts of weight loss.
+Also, the 2017 review of studies compared intermittent fasting with traditional diets and found similar results.
+Again, researchers reported that both types of diets led to similar levels of weight loss.

 Is it good for muscle building?

 Most weight loss plans result in some loss of lean body mass.
-A review of studies found that intermittent fasting and traditional diets result in similar amounts of muscle loss.
-Exercise and adequate protein intake may help preserve lean body mass in dieters.
+The same 2017 review of studies found that intermittent fasting and traditional diets result in similar amounts of muscle loss.
+Exercise and adequate protein intake may help preserve lean body mass in people following this diet plan.

-A study in men following a resistance-training program found that intermittent fasting resulted in a significant loss of body fat.
-Men following a normal diet did not have a significant change in their body fat.
+Males following a regular diet did not see a significant change in their body fat levels.
 Both groups maintained their lean body mass.

 Can I still exercise?